bomonike/bomonike.github.io/odoo.md

 15 day free trial

-Most ERP vendors estimate software should cost about 3% of annual sales.
+"Most ERP vendors estimate software should cost about 3% of annual sales."

 The $3,950 partner fee per year includes $2,600 discounts for internal use by 5 users.